 What Is Sexual Tension – What Does It Feel Like?

 Do you find yourself wanting to sit next to the same friend all the time?
-Do you love it when your arms brush past him or her?
+Do you love it when your arms brush past theirs?
 Is there a spark when you look into each other’s eyes?
 That’s sexual tension.

-Do you tease each other and find different ways to get close to him or her, different ways to touch them?
+Do you tease each other and find different ways to get close to them or touch them?
 Perhaps you find yourself tickling each other or hugging them for a little longer than you hug your other friends.
 That’s sexual tension.

-When two people interact with each other, and one or both of those people have a strong sexual desire for the other person, but they don’t act on their desire, sexual tension arises.
-It’s the feeling that something needs to happen sexually between those two people.
-This creates a kind of atmosphere.
-It’s tension.
+When two people interact with each other, and one or both of those people have a strong sexual desire for the other person, but they don’t act on their desire, sexual tension can arise.
+It’s the feeling that something is about to happen sexually between those two people.
+This creates a kind of tense atmosphere that usually feels good.

-Sexual tension feels like the only way to make the feeling go away is to act on your desires.
+Sometimes, it feels like the only way to make sexual tension go away is to act on your desires.
 You might be sexually attracted to your best friend and wish that you could kiss them, and so much more!

 What Causes Sexual Tension?